choshingcheung/fullstackchessgame/README.md

 ﻿# Full Stack Chess Game

 A full-stack web application for playing chess online.
+This project offers a smooth and interactive experience for users, allowing them to authenticate, create games, join existing games, and play chess in real-time against other players.
+Built with a Python-based Flask backend and a React frontend, it leverages real-time updates and uses the chess library for move validation and game management.

 ![Chess Game Screenshot](screenshot.png)